MinhajurRahmanCIS/Inventory-System-server/README.md

 This is a Inventory System Server Side.
 ## Technologies  –
 1. Using express js.
-2. Using for storing MongoDB.
+2. Using MongoDB for storing data.
 3. Using env for hiding configuration.